matthewjljackson/L-api/README.md

 ### Getting Started

-1. Install the required dependencies from both the client and server folders.
+1. Install the required dependencies.
 2. Add a .env file and set up with [PostgreSQL](https://www.postgresql.org/).
 3. Seed the database with the following commands: